LANCE THE LION

-Look to Lance is a monthly advice column featured in The King’s Page.
+Look To Lance is a monthly advice column featured in The King’s Page.
 All questions and answers are 100% anonymous.
-For advice on friendships, relationships, school, food, fashion, or anything else, email Lance at email@example.com.
+For advice on friendships, relationships, school, food, fashion, or anything else, drop a question in Lance’s askbox at thekingspage.com.